vipulnaik/diet-exercise-health/events/2024/2024-09-20-anal-swelling.md

 ## Strategies from last time to consider

+### Food

+I'm planning to take a break from walnuts and sauerkraut / kimchi for two days.
+If it's an anal fissure, it's recommended to avoid nuts as these are a sharp food.
+Sauerkraut and kimchi are somewhat intense foods as well.
+After two days, I can reassess the trajectory of symptoms and see if a further break is warranted.
+The break from walnuts and sauerkraut / kimchi will also help with faster recovery from my "bite".

+### Pain management

 Here are some learnings from last time.
 I think the overall itch / pain is less this time (so far) so these may not be applicable as is: